-John Jay College of Criminal Justice of the City University of New York is a public, state school that was founded in 1964.
-It is moderately difficult to get into John Jay.
-The institution enrolls around 15,766 students a year, including 13,662 undergrads.
+John Jay College of Criminal Justice of the City University of New York is a public, state school in an urban setting in New York, New York.
+John Jay was founded in 1964 and now enrolls around 15,766 students a year, including 13,662 undergrads.
+John Jay offers housing for students.
+Most students live in off campus housing.

 |Overall Acceptance Rate||37%|